heimrichhannot/contao-list-grid-bundle/README.md

 ## Features

 * create a grid template with content elements for your list from contao backend
-* activate from module (comes with build in support for list module, other modules with list support can be used by updated the palette, see Developers section.)
+* activate from list config

 ## Requirements